We are at the forefront of electric mobility.

 For electric vehicles, the MICHELIN e·Primacy tyre can increase battery range by up to 7%(6).
-As well as all these characteristics, other performance such as wet grip and longevity are still high standard(7)(8), offering high level of safety.
+As well as all these characteristics, other performance such as wet grip and longevity are of a high standard(7)(8), offering a high level of safety.

 Michelin adapts a wide range of tyres for electric car makers.
-You can recognize them by the tyre marking on the sidewall.
+You can recognise them by the tyre marking on the sidewall.

 MICHELIN Pilot Sport EV